apereo/cas/README.md

 - The root `index.html` always points to the `current\index.html` page.
 - Page titles are auto-calculated based on the first `h1` element on the page, followed by the version of the documentation (i.e. `Service Management (x.y.z)`)

-## Troubleshooting
-If you have trouble getting jekyll to build, try the following:

-* Make sure python is included in your $PATH
-* If you are receiving unicode incompatibility errors, try the command `chcp 65001`
-* There exists a bug with Jekyll 1.4.3 that does not properly utilize file separators.
-You may have to downgrade to Jekyll 1.4.2 or upgrade to the next 2.x release.